People Power Revolution: Two inaugurations

-On the morning of Tuesday, February 25, at around 7 a.m., a minor clash occurred between loyal government troops and the reformists.
+On the morning of Tuesday, February 25, around 7 a.m., a minor clash occurred between loyal government troops and the reformists.
 Snipers stationed atop the crony-owned RPN-9 transmitter in Panay Avenue, near MBS-4, began shooting at the reformists.
 Many rebel soldiers surged to the station, and a rebel S-76 helicopter later shot the snipers at the broadcast tower.
 The troops later left after a V-150 was blocked by a crowd that assembled.

-Later in the morning, Corazon Aquino was inaugurated as President of the Philippines in a simple ceremony at Club Filipino in Greenhills, about a kilometer from Camp Crame.
+Later in the morning, Corazon Aquino was inaugurated as President of the Philippines in a simple ceremony at Club Filipino in Greenhills, San Juan, about a kilometer from Camp Crame.
 She was sworn in as president by Senior Associate Justice Claudio Teehankee, and Laurel as vice-president by Justice Vicente Abad Santos.
 The Bible on which Aquino swore her oath was held by her mother-in-law Aurora Aquino, the mother of Ninoy Aquino.
 Attending the ceremonies were Ramos, who was then promoted to General, Enrile, and many politicians.

 Outside Club Filipino, all the way to EDSA, hundreds of people cheered and celebrated.
 Bayan Ko (My Country, a popular folk song and the unofficial National Anthem of protest) was sung after Aquino's oath-taking.
 Many people wore yellow, the color of Aquino's presidential campaign.

 President Ferdinand E. Marcos is sworn by Chief Justice Ramon Aquino in the Ceremonial Hall of Malacañang Palace on February 25, 1986.

 An hour later, Marcos held the inauguration at Malacañang Palace.
 Loyalist civilians attended the ceremony, shouting "Marcos, Marcos, Marcos pa rin!
 (Marcos, Marcos, still Marcos!)".
 On the Palace balcony, Marcos took the Oath of Office, aired on IBC-13 and RPN-9 (RPN-9 was going off-the-air during the broadcast of the inauguration, as its transmitter was captured by reformist soldiers) None of the invited foreign dignitaries attended the ceremony, for security reasons.
 The couple finally emerged on the balcony of the Palace before 3,000 KBL loyalists who were shouting, "Capture the snakes!"
 Rather tearfully, First Lady Imelda Marcos gave a farewell rendition of the couple's theme song – the 1938 kundiman "Dahil Sa Iyo" (Because of You) – chanting the song's entreaties in Tagalog: